The market has nearly tripled in a little over five years. With each record, the temptation grows to take your winnings and flee.» Read More

 The "Fast Money" traders share their final trades of the day.

-Companies are making headlines before the bell Friday:
+Companies making headlines after the bell Monday.

 Get the best of CNBC in your inbox